foxfriends/syncat/README.md

 In order for Syncat to know what colours to set, you must provide a stylesheet for each language.
 A number of pre-made themes are provided in the [syncat-themes][] repository.

-To select a theme, you should copy or link the theme folder to the correct configuration folder for your operating system.
+Syncat will look for the `.syncat` file corresponding to the language of your source code in the following directories:

-*   Linux: `$HOME/.config/syncat/theme/active`
+*   Linux: `$HOME/.config/syncat/style/active`
-*   Mac: `$HOME/Library/Preferences/com.cameldridge.syncat/theme/active`
+*   Mac: `$HOME/Library/Preferences/com.cameldridge.syncat/style/active`
 *   Windows: Not officially supported

-For more information on creating themes, see the [syncat-themes][] documentation.
+For more information on how the provided themes are implemented, and on creating your own themes, see the [syncat-themes][] documentation.

 ## Usage